Reprotect and fail back machines to an on-premises site after failover to Azure

-- You need to add a new drive if you're using an existing process server/configuration server machine or a scale or a process server/master target server machine.
-The new drive should meet the preceding requirements.
-If the retention drive is not present, it doesn't appear in the selection drop-down list on the portal.
+- You must add a new drive if you're using an existing process server/configuration server machine or a scale or process server/master target server machine.
+The new drive must meet the preceding requirements.
+If the retention drive isn't present, it doesn't appear in the selection drop-down list on the portal.
 After you add a drive to the on-premises master target, it takes up to 15 minutes for the drive to appear in the selection on the portal.
-You can also refresh the configuration server if the drive does not appear after 15 minutes.
+You can also refresh the configuration server if the drive doesn't appear after 15 minutes.

-- Install VMware tools on the master target server.
-Without the VMware tools, the datastores on the master target's ESXi host cannot be detected.
+- Install VMware tools or open-vm-tools on the master target server.
+Without the tools, the datastores on the master target's ESXi host can't be detected.

 - Set the

 disk.EnableUUID=truesetting in the configuration parameters of the master target virtual machine in VMware.
-If this row does not exist, add it.
-This setting is required to provide a consistent UUID to the virtual machine disk (VMDK) so that it mounts correctly.
+If this row doesn't exist, add it.
+This setting is required to provide a consistent UUID to the VMDK so that it mounts correctly.

-- The master target should have at least one VMFS datastore attached.
-If there is none, the Datastore input on the reprotect page will be empty, and you can't proceed.
+- The ESX host on which the master target is created must have at least one virtual machine file system (VMFS) datastore attached to it.
+If no VMFS datastores are attached, the Datastore input on the reprotect page is empty and you can't proceed.

-- The master target server cannot have snapshots on the disks.
+- The master target server can't have snapshots on the disks.
 If there are snapshots, reprotection and failback fail.

-- The master target cannot have a Paravirtual SCSI controller.
+- The master target can't have a Paravirtual SCSI controller.
 The controller can only be an LSI Logic controller.
 Without an LSI Logic controller, reprotection fails.

-- At any given instance, the master target can have atmst 60 disks attached to it.
-If the number of virtual machines being reprotected to the on-premises master target have a sum total number of disks more than 60, then reprotects to the master target will start failing.
-Ensure that you have enough master target disk slots or deploy additional master target servers.
+- For any instance, the master target can have at most 60 disks attached to it.
+If the number of virtual machines being reprotected to the on-premises master target has more than a total number of 60 disks, reprotects to the master target begin to fail.
+Ensure that you have enough master target disk slots, or deploy additional master target servers.

 After a virtual machine boots in Azure, it takes some time for the agent to register back to the configuration server (up to 15 minutes).
-During this time, you won't be able to reprotect, and an error message indicates that the agent is not installed.
-If this happens, wait for a few minutes, and then try reprotection again.
+During this time, you won't be able to reprotect and an error message indicates that the agent isn't installed.
+If this happens, wait for a few minutes, and then try reprotection again:

-- In Vault > Replicated items, right-click the virtual machine that's been failed over, and then select Re-Protect.
-You can also click the machine and select Re-Protect from the command buttons.
+- Select Vault > Replicated items.
+Right-click the virtual machine that failed over, and then select Re-Protect.
+Or, from the command buttons, select the machine, and then select Re-Protect.

-- Verify the direction of protection, Azure to On-premises, is already selected.
+- Verify that the Azure to On-premises direction of protection is selected.

 - In Master Target Server and Process Server, select the on-premises master target server and the process server.

 - For Datastore, select the datastore to which you want to recover the disks on-premises.
 This option is used when the on-premises virtual machine is deleted, and you need to create new disks.
-This option is ignored if the disks already exist, but you still need to specify a value.
+This option is ignored if the disks already exist.
+You still need to specify a value.

 - The failback policy is automatically selected.

-- Click OK to begin reprotection.
+- Select OK to begin reprotection.
 A job begins to replicate the virtual machine from Azure to the on-premises site.
 You can track the progress on the Jobs tab.
-After the reprotection succeeds, the virtual machine will enter a protected state.
+When the reprotection succeeds, the virtual machine enters a protected state.

 If you want to recover the virtual machine on Azure to an existing on-premises virtual machine, mount the on-premises virtual machine's datastores with read/write access on the master target server's ESXi host.

 You can also reprotect at the level of a recovery plan.
 A replication group can be reprotected only through a recovery plan.
-When you reprotect by using a recovery plan, you need to provide the values for every protected machine.
+When you reprotect by using a recovery plan, you must provide the values for every protected machine.

-- Use the same master target server to reprotect a replication group.
-If you use a different master target server to reprotect a replication group, the server cannot provide a common point in time.
+Use the same master target server to reprotect a replication group.
+If you use a different master target server to reprotect a replication group, the server can't provide a common point in time.

-- The on-premises virtual machine is turned off during reprotection.
+The on-premises virtual machine is turned off during reprotection.
 This helps ensure data consistency during replication.
-Do not turn on the virtual machine after reprotection finishes.
+Don't turn on the virtual machine after reprotection finishes.

 - If you perform a read-only user vCenter discovery and protect virtual machines, protection succeeds, and failover works.
-During reprotection, failover fails because the datastores cannot be discovered.
+During reprotection, failover fails because the datastores can't be discovered.
 A symptom is that the datastores aren't listed during reprotection.
-To resolve this problem, you can update the vCenter credential with an appropriate account that has permissions, and retry the job.
+To resolve this problem, you can update the vCenter credentials with an appropriate account that has permissions and then retry the job.

-- If you use either ESXi 5.5 free edition or vSphere 6 Hypervisor free edition, failover succeeds, but failback does not succeed.
+- If you use either the ESXi 5.5 free edition or the vSphere 6 Hypervisor free edition, failover succeeds, but failback doesn't succeed.
 To enable failback, upgrade to either program's evaluation license.

-- If you cannot reach the configuration server from the process server, use Telnet to check connectivity to the configuration server on port 443.
+- If you can't reach the configuration server from the process server, use Telnet to check connectivity to the configuration server on port 443.
 You can also try to ping the configuration server from the process server.
-A process server should also have a heartbeat when it is connected to the configuration server.
+A process server should also have a heartbeat when it's connected to the configuration server.

-- A Windows Server 2008 R2 SP1 server that is protected as a physical on-premises server cannot be failed back from Azure to an on-premises site.
+- A Windows Server 2008 R2 SP1 server that is protected as a physical on-premises server can't be failed back from Azure to an on-premises site.